xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution-part2.md

 {% include toc %}
 {% include base_path %}

 This is part two of the blog about the IOS XR’s software architecture.
-If you missed part 1, it's better to start [with it.](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part1/) In the first part, under the _IOS XR Architecture Strategy_, we covered the following concepts: _Decoupled Planes Abstraction, State Management, Process Distribution Across Available Compute_ and _High Performance Messaging Infrastructure_.
+If you missed part 1, it's better to start [with it.](https://xrdocs.io/cloud-scale-networking/blogs/ios-xr-evolution-part1/) In the first part, under the _IOS XR Architecture Strategy_, we covered the following concepts: _Decoupled Planes Abstraction, State Management, Process Distribution Across Available Compute_, and _High Performance Messaging Infrastructure_.

 This second part covers the _Data Distrubution and Access Design Patterns_ and _High Availability & Upgradeability_.

 ### Data Distribution and Access Design Patterns

-After scalable data partitioning, intelligent process placement to work with that data and a high performance messaging infrastructure to enable communication among the processes working with this data, we now explore the next important aspect -  the _data distribution_ and _access patterns_ that applications running in an XR system use.
+After scalable data partitioning, intelligent process placement to work with that data, and a high performance messaging infrastructure to enable communication among the processes working with this data, we now explore the next important aspect––the _data distribution_ and _access patterns_ that applications running in an XR system use.

-Note that data distribution and access is inherently different from the messaging infrastructure/IPC mechanism – the messaging infrastructure provides a means of communication, it does not define the approach as to how to present data to other parts of the system that need the data, or how an application locates its resources that it needs for its operation.
+Note that data distribution and access is inherently different from the messaging infrastructure/IPC mechanism––the messaging infrastructure provides a means of communication; it does not define the approach as to how to present data to other parts of the system that need the data, or how an application locates its resources that it needs for its operation.
 These issues are fundamental to the applications that run in IOS XR and are reflected in the implicit decisions an application is built upon.

-Understanding inherent data characteristics of router, is essential in designing and optimizing the NOS properly.
+Understanding the inherent data characteristics of a router is essential in designing and optimizing the NOS properly.
 IOS XR is designed taking into account the data distribution and access patterns in a small single CPU IOS XR router to a large distributed router built from multiple chassis.
 Based on these insights, the IOS XR NOS data access and distribution characteristics can be pictorially categorized as follows:

 ![]({{site.baseurl}}/images/dev-corner/xr_ev/15_data.png){: .align-center}